digama0/mmj2/INSTALL.md

 In particular, major versions 8 and 11 are long term support versions.
 We recommend using version 11.
-There are also various implementations of Java, in particular, Oracle's Java implemenation and various OpenJDK implementations.
+There are also various implementations of Java, in particular, Oracle's Java implementation and various OpenJDK implementations.

 **BEWARE**: Oracle's implementation of Java has historically been widely used, but